USD ($)

 This is the first in the list of OSPF LSA types.
 Router LSA has code type 1.
 Every router in the OSPF network generates them.
 It is the most fundamental type of LSA which lists all links (interfaces) of a router with states and their outgoing cost of the link.

 These types of LSA are flooded within the area in which they originate.
-In our configured scenario, if you check the output of the command “show ip ospf database router” on any router in area 0, which list all the router LSAs in the database.
+In our configured scenario, if you check the output of the command “show ip ospf database router” on any router in area 0, it lists all the router LSAs in the database.

-If you want to check a specific router LSA, use that specific router ID with this command, for instance on R1 check router LSA of itself
+If you want to check a specific router LSA, use that specific router ID with this command, for instance on R1 check the router LSA itself

 Let’s pick R2 and check R1’s router LSA details (you can take any router in the area for this output).